muniquetavares/Paw_Planner_App/README.md

 To set up MySQL database, please follow below steps to import database dump:
 1. Open MySQL Workbench and connect to your database.
 2. Go to Server → Data Import.
 3. Choose Import Options.
-Select Import from Self-Contained File and browse to the dump file.
+Select Import from Self-Contained File and select a dump file.
 4. Click Start Import and wait for the process to complete.

 To run the frontend side, please open a new tab in the terminal, change the location to the pawplanner-frontend folder and input these commands: